 Batman may be one of the coolest superheroes on the block, but he's always taken himself a bit seriously.
 Handsome, strong, rich, with an arsenal of cool gadgets, he regularly saves Gotham City from a rogues gallery of menacing villains.
 But he's also fairly stubborn and perhaps a little lonely.
 After all, what to do when you get home after a long day of saving the city (again), other than reheat last night's meal and wind down in front of your favourite rom-com, eating comfort food?

-This forms part of the setup for The LEGO® Batman Movie, the follow-up to 2014's wildly successful animated ode to the joys of the imagination, in which the Caped Crusader stole the show, by his own admission.
-Packed with the same dazzling visuals and frantic humour, the film is an affectionate sendup of some of cinemas most enduring characters, but also filled with thoughtful messages around unconventional family units, working together, and learning to listen to others.
+This forms part of the setup for The LEGO® Batman Movie, a follow-up to 2014's The LEGO® Movie, which was a wildly successful animated ode to the joys of the imagination, in which the Caped Crusader stole the show, by his own admission.
+Packed with the same dazzling visuals and frantic humour, the film is an affectionate send-up of some of cinema's most enduring characters, but also filled with thoughtful messages around unconventional family units, working together, and learning to listen to others.

 Big changes are taking place in Gotham City.
-A new crime commissioner Barbara Gordon has recently been elected on a pledge to rid the city of its villainy, but wants to work with Batman to achieve this through team-work, and dialogue (and without blowing-up half the city in the process).
-Meanwhile, The Joker is once again running rampant.
-But none of his previous plans have succeeded, why should his latest one be any different?
+A new crime commissioner, Barbara Gordon, has recently been elected on a pledge to rid the city of its villainy, but wants to work with Batman to achieve this through team-work and dialogue (and without blowing-up half the city in the process).
+Meanwhile, The Joker is once again running rampant, but when none of his previous plans have succeeded, why should his latest one be any different?
 Perhaps what he really wants is for Batman to acknowledge their special relationship, even as Batman informs him that he's seeing a few different bad guys at the moment.

 The filmmakers were inspired by the freedom that working with actual LEGO® bricks offers.
-Not restricted by being tied to a particular incarnation of the character, bits of Batman's entire 78 year-history were incorporated into this story.
+Not restricted by being tied to a particular incarnation of the character, elements of Batman's entire 78-year history were incorporated into the story.
 This included all of the previous films, the original comic books and the cult, campy 1960s TV show starring Adam West.

 The central themes of The LEGO® Batman Movie are not new.
 The film shares a DNA with Toy Story, Big Fish, Spirited Away, Shaun the Sheep, Kubo and the Two Strings and The Wizard of Oz, among many others.
 These messages are crafted into something that is fresh, fun, and frantic, but also suggesting that even the smartest and coolest of us benefit from talking and working with other people from time to time.